shchuko/qemu-hvf-macos/README.md

 Replace 'Catalina' with required OS name (default is 'Catalina') to choose the app you wanted: `/Applications/Install macOS Catalina.app`.
-The script downloads and builds QEMU, downloads UEFI, creates installation media, builds `readosk` tool, retrieves OSK key, creates drive to install macOS onto, starts QEMU VM
+The script downloads and builds QEMU, downloads UEFI, creates installation media, builds `readosk` tool, retrieves OSK key, creates drive to install macOS onto, starts QEMU VM.
+May ask sudo password!

 Continue installation there.
 You may need to choose the startup disk from UEFI boot menu, if you run into EFI shell